Database Mapping & ETL

 Database Mapping Tools

-MapForce is the data mapping and integration tool with powerful support for database conversion.
+MapForce is a data integration and ETL Tool with powerful support for database conversion.
 You can convert between any combination of database data and XML, JSON, PDF, CSV and other flat files, EDI, Excel (OOXML), protobuf, XBRL, Web services, and even other database formats.

 Graphical database mapping in MapForce to easily integrate database data